In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 Be silly and show your personality.
 This can result in the best headshots possible.

-When you’re taking your own photos, it’s easy to get distracted with using a tripod, setting up lighting, and fiddling around with exposure.
+When you’re taking your own photos, it’s easy to get distracted by using a tripod, setting up lighting, and fiddling around with exposure.

-To make the best of your time, try to do as much research beforehand as possible on how to take a DIY headshot.
+To make the most of your time, do as much research beforehand as possible on how to take a DIY headshot.

 Professional Headshots vs DIY Headshots